openequella/openequella.github.io/guides/ContributionUserGuide.md

 If only one Kaltura video link has been selected, the Edit Kaltura media page displays.
 4. Click the Play icon to play the streaming media item, or the Share icon to display share options.
 NOTE: The icons may differ depending on the player being used.
 Additionally, if the file is large, it may still be processing at this point.
 5. Edit the Display name if required.
-This is the name EQUELLA attachment name.
+This is the name openEQUELLA attachment name.
 The name is not changed in Kaltura.
 6. Select the required player from the Select player drop-down.
 The [Default player] is the player selected as the default for this Kaltura server.
 7. Click Save.
 The contribution wizard page displays with the Kaltura media link listed.